- Group Tours

 I am self-knowledgeable.
 You can purchase a good luck charm that looks like the bowl from the temple after a quick prayer on the temple grounds.

 Ryoanji's popularity grew and grew, especially after 1975 when Queen Elizabeth II visited Ryoanji.
 With the growing popularity for zen, the temple was designated an UNESCO World Heritage Site in 1994.
-Explore the mysterious but beautiful rock garden during your time in Kyoto after one of our Cherry Blossom Japan tours or Highlights tours!
+Add Ryoanji to your Japan tour's itinerary in Kyoto during our Cherry Blossom Japan Tours or Highlights Japan Vacations!